 Sunrise for us was at 5:53 am, and we arrived at the lookout around 5:20 am, which was perfect.

-During the slow season to hike Indian Nose, plan on a backup since no one is around to ask at 5 am.
+During the slow season, plan on a backup since no one is around to ask at 5 am.

 The start of the climb is on your right before the trail starts to descend.

 The lower lookouts are better for pictures of the volcanos, while the peak is good for 360 degree views.

 This is where the hike ascent ends, and our experience with the bandito begins.

 4. Santa Clara La Laguna Banditos